tripda/php-amqplib/README.md

 [![Quality Score][ico-code-quality]][link-code-quality]
 [![Total Downloads][ico-downloads]][link-downloads]

+**This fork has the Heartbeat feature and its life is until the official repository approves the Heartbeat's pull request**

 This library is a _pure PHP_ implementation of the AMQP protocol.
 It's been tested against [RabbitMQ](http://www.rabbitmq.com/).

 **Requirements: PHP 5.3** due to the use of `namespaces`.